How Much Does Renters Insurance Cost in New York?

 Lemonade is known for having monthly rates as low as $5.

-Buying additional coverage to raise your policy limit is possible, but it will raise your monthly rate.
+Buying additional coverage to raise your policy limit is possible but will increase your monthly rate.

 Read a full Lemonade home insurance review.